zammad/zammad-user-documentation/advanced/suggested-workflows.rst

 and you want to make sure they have an A+ experience from start to finish.

-To enable notifications for a ticket that doesn't belong to you, simply click the ``Subscribe`` button at the bottom of the ticket sidebar tab:
+To enable notifications for a ticket that doesn't belong to you, simply click the ``Subscribe`` button at the bottom of the ticket sidebar:

 .. figure:: /images/advanced/suggested-workflows/subscribe.png
    :alt: Screenshot shows subscribe button in the ticket sidebar tab